 - robots must never exceed $1' \times 1' \times 1'$ at any point before, during, or after the game - No hardware or software changes are allowed to any robot after the competition begins.
 Only one program is allowed to be on your RCX during the competition.
 (You cannot choose a program based on the opponent's algorithm.)
 This program may be restarted at the discretion of the judges. - No "damaging" foreign objects may be added to the robot (i.e., no battle bots) TAs reserve the right to deny objects which they feel may be dangerous or inappropriate. - Your robots should be programmed with good sportsmanship in mind.
+We will not look favorably on aggressive or potentially damaging strategies. - Neither you nor your robot may emit any IR signals during any part of the game. - If any piece of your robot falls onto the playing field during the competition or your robot becomes immobile in some way that is not a direct result of malicious behavior by your opponents' bot, your robot will receive one penalty point, and if it is on offense, it will be switched to defense.
+The game will be paused to allow you to repair your robot.
+Three such violations will result in a forfeit.

-We will not look favorably on aggressive or potentially damaging strategies. - Neither you nor your robot may emit any IR signals during any part of the game. - The lego lights must remain on from the time that the GameStart signal is issued until the time that the GameOver signal is issued.
-It must be elevated 6-10"off the ground and there must not be any objects obstructing its visibility from any direction other than down.
+- You will not be allowed to touch the robot during the course of gameplay except in the situation described in the previous rule. - The lego lights must remain on from the time that the GameStart signal is issued until the time that the GameOver signal is issued.
+It must be elevated 6-10" off the ground and there must not be any objects obstructing its visibility from any direction other than down. - IF YOUR ROBOT DOES NOT STOP FOR A SECOND AFTER SWITCHING TO DEFENSE, YOUR OPPONENTS WILL BE GIVEN AN AUTOMATIC VICTORY.